matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet.md

 [Rich Hickey] But I am inspired definitely by that, by those notions.
 That I think they’re really important for fixing the model we have.
 Yes?

-[Audience member 3] So, have you read a paper called “[Time, Clocks, and the Ordering of Events in a Distributed System](http://research.microsoft.com/en-us/um/people/lamport/pubs/time-clocks.pdf)” by Lamport in ’78?
+[Joshua Bloch] So, have you read a paper called “[Time, Clocks, and the Ordering of Events in a Distributed System](http://research.microsoft.com/en-us/um/people/lamport/pubs/time-clocks.pdf)” by Lamport in ’78?

 [Rich Hickey] Yes, I have.
 Yes.

-[Audience member 3] So, I think that that’s exactly the same set of ideas.
+[Joshua Bloch] So, I think that that’s exactly the same set of ideas.

 [Rich Hickey] Yes, it is.
 I mean, I think there’s lots of cool things.
 I think that’s interesting.
 I think the whole wave, what’s happening in wave right now, those operational transforms, are a really interesting way to think about this.
 I mean, there’s a lot more to this.
 For instance, the composability of transformations and things like that that are very interesting.
 But yes, Lamport is...

-[Audience member 3] There’s one fascinating difference between Lamport’s treatment of it and yours, is Lamport’s is very much communication-oriented.
+[Joshua Bloch] There’s one fascinating difference between Lamport’s treatment of it and yours, is Lamport’s is very much communication-oriented.
 He says time advances when one entity communicates something to another.
 Whereas in your framework, time advances when the outputs of one function are used as the inputs to the next function.
 But, it’s really the same thing.

 [Rich Hickey] It is.
 I mean, the communications part gets tricky, I think.
 I like the fact that this is sort of communication-free.
 But maybe time constructs are different from communication.
 And I don’t know if they are different.

-[Audience member 3] Different words for the same thing.
+[Joshua Bloch] Different words for the same thing.

 [Rich Hickey] Yes.
 They may be.
 They may be.